 Collection of personal data from third party sources

-We also collect personal data about you from various third parties and public sources.
-As discussed above, we also obtain information through automated technologies (see section titled “Information Collection”).
+As discussed above, we may obtain information about you through automated technologies (see section entitled “Information Collection”).

 Categories of third parties receiving personal data

 The only third parties receiving personal data are those referenced in the section “Information Use and Sharing.”